 It is the policy of the Maricopa County Community College District (MCCCD) to promote equal employment opportunities through a positive continuing program.
 This means that Maricopa will not discriminate, nor tolerate discrimination in employment or education, against any applicant, employee, or student because of race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship status (including document abuse), age, disability, pregnancy, veteran status or genetic information.
 Additionally, it is the policy of Maricopa to provide an environment for each Maricopa job applicant and employee that is free from sexual harassment, as well as harassment and intimidation on account of an individual's race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship status (including document abuse), age, disability, pregnancy, veteran status or genetic information.

 In addition, lack of English language skills is not a barrier to admission into Career and Technical Education (CTE) programs or skill centers.

-AMENDED by Direct Approval by the Chancellor, April 8, 2020 AMENDED per Administrative Regulation Process, January 2, 2020
+AMENDED through the Administrative Regulations Approval Process, January 2, 2020